juliaguxrra/Grid-Game/README.md

 # Grid-Game
-Game that uses a two-dimensional grid.
-Wordle as an example.
+Wordle Game that uses a two-dimensional grid.